 With a growing Muslim population, one can now find multiple Halal Take Out and Dine In Restaurants (Spicy Bite, Spicy Time, Swadesh Restaurant, H67 Donair & Pizza, Aalif Restaurant, Lebanese Kitchen, Kebab King, Olympia Restaurant) and Supermarket/Butcheries (Brothers Halal Meat, Swadesh, Deshi Supermarket, Green Supermarket, Petra Market and Jerusalem Butcher Shop) across the City.

 The weather in Saskatoon is colder than other major cities in Canada, ranging from -6 to -25 degrees.
 We do get really cold spells where the temperature can go below -30 degrees and some warm spells where it can go above 0 degrees.
 Everyone looks forward to the summer where temperature ranges from 18 degrees to 30 degrees.
 We have plenty of small lakes and parks outside of the city to enjoy the outdoors along with the South Saskatchewan River running through the city.

-We are home to University of Saskatchewan and Saskatchewan Polytechnic College.
+We are home to the University of Saskatchewan and Saskatchewan Polytechnic College.

 One may find employment, depending on education and experience but it is less competitive than other cities.

 For more information about the City of Saskatoon, please visit